 B i o g r a p h y

-Violinist Jung-Min Shin won the Nashville Symphony Orchestra Second Violin audition in March 2017.
-Additionally, Ms. Shin serves as Principal Second Violin of the Orchestra Kentucky Bowling Green.
+Violinist Jung-Min Shin joined the Nashville Symphony Orchestra Second Violin in March 2017, and is currently serving as the Acting Assistant Principal Second Violin.
 Prior to joining the Nashville Symphony, she was a violinist of the Alabama Symphony Orchestra from 2012 to 2015.
 She served as the Associate Concertmaster of the Evansville Philharmonic and the Owensboro Symphony Orchestra from 2008 to 2012.
 During her tenure with the Evansville Philharmonic, Ms. Shin was an Artist in Residence at the University of Evansville as a member of the Eykamp String Quartet.
-In addition, Ms. Shin performed with the Detroit and Indianapolis Symphony Orchestras as an extra musician.
+In addition, Ms. Shin served as the Principal Second Violin of both the Des Moines Metro Opera and Orchestra Kentucky.
+Ms. Shin also performed with the Detroit and Indianapolis Symphony Orchestras as an extra musician.